Diarrhea: Causes and ways to Treat

 Young children can get vaccinated against rotavirus as this virus is the leading cause of diarrhea in children.

 Furthermore, you should care about keeping your environment hygienic.

 Wash your cooking space and utensils frequently.
-Moreover, eat food as soon as it is cooked.
+Moreover, eat food as soon as you prepare it.

 Thaw frozen food in a fridge and also refrigerate leftovers regularly rather than leaving them on the table.

-You can get traveler’s diarrhea if you traveled to certain parts of Asia, the Middle East or Africa.
+You can get traveler’s diarrhea if you go to certain parts of Asia, the Middle East or Africa.

 However, you can get affected if you are in a place with contamination and insufficient sanitation.

 People are extra careful during Covid-19 but there can always be an exception.

 Be watchful of what you eat!

 Do not consume raw, uncooked fruits and vegetables.
 If you really want to, then peel them yourself.